 Do I need experience working in the disability sector or a not for profit organisation to apply?

-No, not unless the job advertisement specifically states that this experience is required.
+Unless the job advertisement specifies a type of qualification or skill level, no experience is required.
 Many of the roles we recruit for look for specific skills or knowledge, and it may actually be important to have experience in other sectors or industries, and different types and sizes of organisations.

 How long will it take for my application to be processed?